Tour de France (2025) -9

 Tonight’s goal was another campground.
 It was getting to that tricky part of the trip: calculate the number kilometers to home, the number of days, and just how much riding we wanted to do each day.
 We were getting close to home, but we couldn’t arrive early, as our cat sitters were still there.
 We had poked around on GoogleMaps and found this campground with amazing reviews.
 It wasn’t near “anything”, so it would be one of those “park the bikes and be done for the day” kinds of days.

-The riding was good, rambling through rolling farmland and steadily bluer skies.
+The riding was good, rambling through rolling farmland and steadily bluer skies, but there wasn’t anything remarkable along the way.
+Still, it was a good day.

 We arrived at Campground Marias in the early afternoon.
 It was a tiny, well-maintained place, with only 17 camping (tent or caravan) spots, trimmed hedges offering some privacy, and a well-stocked lake.

 The walk wasn’t terribly interesting: we followed the road there, all 2 kilometers of it.
-The village itself wasn’t all that interesting.
+The village itself was nice, but there wasn’t much to see.
+There was an old-fashioned lavoir, and of course a church.
+But I didn’t see any actual shops or places of business.
 I did enjoy seeing the various states of the buildings: some looked recently renovated and others looked ready to fall down with the next strong wind.
 There were just a couple of people in sight, but to be fair: this was mid-afternoon on a Sunday.

 Day 10